John Shortland

-While Shortland was in Egypt, he flew a kite over Pompey's Pillar.
+While Shortland was in Egypt, he flew a kite over the 26.85 m (present total) Pompey's Pillar.
 This enabled him to get ropes over it, and then a rope ladder.
 Then on 3 February 1803 he and John White, Pandour's Master, climbed it.
 When they got to the top they displayed the Union Jack, drank a toast to King George III, and gave three cheers.
 Three days later they climbed the pillar again, erected a staff, fixed a weather vane, ate a beef steak, and again toasted the king.

 On Shortland's return from Egypt in 1803, he paid off Pandour.
 A few days later he was appointed to HMS Dolphin, also a troopship.
 After serving briefly on her, he transferred in 1805 to the 18-gun sloop HMS Trompeuse.
 He sailed her to the coast of Guinea where he was promoted to post captain in HMS Squirrel, a promotion that the Admiralty confirmed when he returned to England later in 1805.

 On 13 December 1809 he was captain of Junon when it engaged and was overwhelmed by two 48-gun and two 20-gun French ships.
 Shortland was very seriously wounded and his ship so badly damaged that the enemy was compelled to burn her.
 The French took his mangled body to the hospital at Guadeloupe where he died on 21 January 1810, 'firm in his attachment to the Protestant faith'.
 He was buried with full military honours at Basse-Terre, the capital of Guadeloupe.